brittanymoore/angularjs-seed/README.md

 # Vertex

 angularjs-vertex is a seed repository for angularjs and webpack.
-For angular 2 and beyond, see [angular-vertex](https://github.com/brittanymoore/angular-vertex).
+For angular (2.0+), see [angular-vertex](https://github.com/brittanymoore/angular-vertex).

-In the future, I may add additional branches with different configurations.
+This repository contains branches with alternate configurations of the seed.

-The master branch currently contains:
+The master branch contains:
 * angularJS (1.6.1)
 * webpack (2.2.0)
 * component-based routing with angular-ui-router